 MGR = Manager (both Acronym and Word are three-syllables)

 In such cases, the acronym benefit is purely visual, and you’re better off speaking the word(s).
 Alternatively, when acronyms are formed of characters, with minimal syllable count, the primary benefit is aural, shortening speeches and allowing the tongue to catch its breath.
 Alphanumeric characters with long-winded spoken names, such as “W” are the anti-acronyms aurally, and only offer visual brevity.

 Quite often, acronyms replace multi-syllabic utterances or writings, and become words themselves.
 Such “acronym-words” may transcend simple brevity, and take on new, greater meaning, standing for or referring to something greater and grander.
 So, acronyms are ultimately symbols, with greater meaning beyond the alpha and numeric characters of which they are formed, or the syllables they replace.

-Here are twenty (20) of the favorite RANDOMATRIX tech acronyms; the ones we bandy about most often, in a handy chart graphic for your viewing pleasure.
-Click on the table image to go to our Solutions page for more information, and read through our simple definitions of this “Gang-of-20” acronyms below:
+Here are twenty (20) of our favorite, tried-and-true Randomatrix tech solution acronyms — the ones we bandy about most often — in a handy table graphic for your viewing pleasure.
+Click on the table image to go to our Solutions page for more information, and read through our simple definitions of this “Gang-of-20” acronyms below.

 - ERP = Enterprise Resource Planning